wiedi/deploy-zone/readme.md

 ## Development status

-This is still very experimental.
+This is still somewhat experimental.
 It started out as one weekends proof of concept.
 There are many bugs and user interface issues.
-Some commands (`dz images`, ...) are simply not working.
 There is no tab completion.
 There is no way to create new zones just yet.
 These are all bugs that I wish to fix and help with that is definitly welcome!

 Just be warned that this far from a finished product.